 These cards are most effective if placed in shade under foliage.
 We have also used them on greenhouse tomatoes.
 On our greenhouse tomatoes, we distribute them weekly until we are finished harvesting.
 We place cards containing parasitic wasps low on the plants the first week then near the top of the plant the following week and alternate each week until harvest is complete.

 Retail Garden Centers

 If growing vegetables to fruit in a greenhouse these same biological agents will work.
-Exceptions are that Nemasy (parasitic nematodes) do not work on tomato plants for thrips because of the hairs on the tomato plants limits their mobility.
-Also Amblyseius (ABS) also does not work on tomato plants for the same reason.
+Note that Amblyseius (ABS) does not work well on tomato plants because the large leaf hairs interfere with the predator's movement.
 Banker plants can be used for aphids with your tomato crop and lace wings can be used for hot spots of aphids.
 It is best to identify the species of whitefly and use the parasitic wasp for that particular species.